SharonGreally/LikeyListy/CONTRIBUTING.md

 Only change one specific thing, Pull Requests with with multiple unrelated issues will not be accepted.

 Exception with documentation, spelling errors, etc.

+Always base your contribution on the current main branch.

+If you change an existing functionality or add new functionality, update the documentation or create an issue that addresses the need.